JoseCVM/ipfs-proxy-app/README.md

 # Project Description

 Reverse proxy that sits between a local ipfs node and the internet.
-You can control who can access the ipfs api through this proxy, and collect telemetry data on calls made (Who made it, request size, etc)
+You can control who can access the ipfs api through this proxy, and collect telemetry data on calls made (Who made it, request size, etc).
+This projects uses auth0 as a higher authority to issue the tokens used by tenants to accesss the API

 # Installation
+Clone this repo and navigate to its folder

 Check that you have postgresql installed: https://www.postgresql.org/download/linux/ubuntu/